cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 ### 4. Factuality Assessment (Azure OpenAI)

 A frontier model assesses whether claims are likely true, likely false, or uncertain.
-Factuality is not the same as a policy violation.
+Factuality and policy violation are separate signals.
 Something can be false and still be allowed.

 > **Design Decision: Separating Factuality from Policy Interpretation**
 >